mdebellis/DrMO_Docs/README.md

 A better approach is needed: 1) Either use Named Entity Recognition in Spacy or 2) Vector embedding with an Open AI LLM The parse_authors.py file is a very rough first cut at processing the author strings and turning them into instances of the Person class with appropriate values.
 E.g., the Document hasAuthor the Author.
+Currently the ontology is stored in the same top level directory as the Python files.
+Should probably change that but I want to leave that one file because I gave a support person at AllegroGraph that URL to debug a problem I'm having with creating LLM vector embeddings.